secretsquirrel/fido/README.md

 # WARNING: If the 2nd stage payload uses the hash api from metasploit that loads Win APIs from the Export Address Table and jmp's into them, EMET will catch it.

-If the warning didn't make sense, you might want to walk away or read up: <slides>
+If the warning didn't make sense, you might want to walk away or read up:

+REcon BR Slides:
+Demo1 (Hash Mangling POC): https://youtu.be/p3vFRx5dur0
+Demo2 (Tor Exploit POC): https://youtu.be/oqHT6Ienudg

 ## Usage